adiazlop/Soliton-Pomodoro/README.md

 - Metal Gear Solid Codecs Skin (MGS1, 2, Ghost Babel)
 - Database of time inverted on the pomodoro timer.
 - App Store packaging for Android, Linux and Windows using Tauri or Electron.
 - Animations, sounds and music integration.
+- Dialogues and text pop up

 ## Image Sources